Do you have a succession plan in place?

 A succession plan, or any form of exit strategy will require careful planning.
 Besides the legal complexities, steps must be taken to ensure that you minimise the tax liabilities and maximise your financial gains.
 These are areas in which we have experience and expertise.
 Call us if you would like further guidance.

-If you are in the Winchester area and are looking for professional advice on business exit planning, including succession planning, contact AVASK.
+If you are in the Southampton area and are looking for professional advice on business exit planning, including succession planning, contact AVASK.